Would you buy a house with friends? These Chicagoans are living the co-op lifestyle

 Another major draw of the house is the communal dinners and food, Reimer said, which usually runs residents another $200-240 a month and gives them access to fresh, often local, produce and other pantry staples.
 The extra fee also covers utilities, including internet.

 Members also divvy up house chores like cleaning bathrooms or shoveling snow.
-There’s also have a say on matters relating to the house such as decisions about renovations, starting a garden or throwing a party are handled at bi-weekly meetings.
+They also have a say on matters relating to the house — decisions about renovations, starting a garden or throwing a party are handled at bi-weekly meetings.

 “I definitely wouldn’t be able to afford to live in a house as big or as nice in this area if it wasn’t for Bowers,” Reimer said.
 “Being near to public transit and the lake is really important to me, as is the community aspect.
 I get to live with other people who want to be a part of my life, my child’s life and that is so valuable to me.”